 “Surface acting” creates stress

-The researchers studied workers such as customer service representatives, restaurant servers, teachers and nurses – workers who interacted with outsiders on a daily basis.
-They found that employees who engaged in “surface acting” – faking positive emotions and suppressing negative ones were also more likely to report engaging in heavy drinking according to lead study author Alicia Grandey, a psychology professor at Penn State University.
+The researchers studied customer service representatives, restaurant servers, teachers and nurses.
+All workers who interacted with outsiders on a daily basis.
+They found that employees who engaged in “surface acting” – faking positive emotions and suppressing negative ones – were also more likely to report engaging in heavy drinking according to lead study author Alicia Grandey, a psychology professor at Penn State University.

-More specifically, people who frequently wore an emotional mask at work were also more likely to report frequent and heavy drinking directly after work “when they were impulsive personality types, and in jobs with customer and public-level interactions” like sales clerk, barista or bus driver, Grandey said.
+More specifically, people who frequently wore an emotional mask at work were also more likely to report frequent and heavy drinking directly after work.
+That observation applied particularly to “impulsive personality types, who were in jobs with customer and public-level interactions” like sales clerk, barista or bus driver, Grandey said.

 Turns out “just put on a happy face” can be exhausting and stressful.
-And for workers who need to employ a lot of self-control at work, there may not be much left once they get home.
+For workers who need to employ a lot of self-control at work, there may not be much left after work

 ‘If we’ve been practicing that self-control over our emotional state all day, when we get home, we can let go.
 And one way we might let go is by drinking.’